-Which leads us to question, which one of them is the best?
+Which leads us to question about, which one of them is the best?
 The answer is all of them work.
 The key is to know how to handle it.
-For example, the Cricut brand is known to have a hard time releasing vinyl.
-It is best NOT to use this tape when either working with a small design and/or putting it on glass.
+For example Cricut brand is known to have hard time to release vinyl.
+It is best NOT to use this tape when either working with small design and/or putting it on glass.
 But it would work great for putting vinyl on wood.
-My personal perfect is Medium Tact.
+My personal prefect is Medium Tact.
 I like that I can re-use it several times.
 It adheres great on all surfaces.
-But I always remember to rub it against a hard surface to remove its stickiness before applying it on paper and/or glass.
+But I always remember to rub it against hard surface to remove its stickiness before applying it on paper and/or glass.

-Now that you have a basic idea of the different types of transfer tapes available to you, let’s turn to quick steps on how to apply transfer tape for your projects.
+Now that you have basic idea of different type of transfer tapes available to you, let’s turn to quick steps on how to apply transfer tape for your projects.

 - Attach a small area of transfer tape to your design.
 This can either be the center or one end of your design.

 - Use a scraper to burnish transfer tape onto your design, working outward from where you attached the small area.
-You can use a credit card and/or scissors.
-Personally, I love using my Cricut scraper for this.
+You can use credit card and/or scissors.
+Personally I love using my Cricut scraper for this.